Martin-Holstad/VikingFjord-whitelist-frontend/README.md

 ## Description

 Welcome to VikingFjord whitelist frontend!
-This React based project allows players to request access to the server by entering their username and the server password.
+This React based project allows players to request access to the server by entering their username and server password in a whitelist form.

 [Link to VikingFjord website](https://vikingfjord.netlify.app/)